xtuml/buildmt/doc/howtos/HOWTO_setup_build_server.md

       the contents of `/home` from the old build server, unzip it on the new server and modify the ownership recursively.
 8. Reboot the server.
+9. Run a nightly build to assure the server is working before imaging.